-Organic systems recognise that our health is directly connected to the food we eat and, so ultimately, to the health of the soil and standards are certified here in the UK by The Soil Association.
+Organic systems recognise that our health is directly connected to the food we eat and, ultimately, to the health of the soil.
+Organic standards are certified here in the UK by The Soil Association.

 Farmers who are part of the Association aim to produce good food from a balanced, living soil.
 Strict regulations, known as standards, define what they can and can't do.
 These standards place strong emphasis on protecting the environment.